-When you get the call:
+- When you get the call:

-- Verify that the person receiving the service is alert, coherent, and understands what’s going to occur
+- Verify that the person receiving the service is alert, coherent, and understands what’s going to occur.

-- Find out who will be responsible for paying your fee and share the types of payment you accept
+- Find out who will be responsible for paying your fee and share the types of payment you accept.

 3. Seek a direct response from the signer.
-It’s okay to use the set up person for support but your main focus should be on communicating with the signer.
+It’s okay to use the set up person for support, but your main focus should be on communicating with the signer.

 Many POA’s stipulate that health care workers or employees of healthcare facilities cannot witness such documents.
 A little more work up front could mean the difference between a profitable, stress-free appointment and a wasted tank of gas as well as wasted time.
-Just because a person knows a notary is needed doesn’t mean that they understand what goes into ensuring that the notarization can take place.
+Just because a person knows a notary is needed doesn’t mean that he or she understands what goes into ensuring that the notarization can take place.